Can Americans Safely Own a Piece of Land in Beautiful Mexico?

 Consequently, people are re-examining why they are content to suffer through cold, slushy, cloudy and depressing winters every year, especially when they can just as easily relocate to warm and sunny Mexico, at least for a few months per year.

-So can foreigners buy property in Mexico?
-Yes they can.
-Can Americans own land in Mexico?
-Also yes!
-Mexico real estate, including land, is available for purchase by Americans, Canadians, and anyone around the world considered a “foreigner.”
+So can Americans own land in Mexico?
+Yes they can!
+Land for sale in Mexico is available for purchase by Americans, Canadians, and anyone around the world considered a “foreigner.”

 Can Americans Own Land Anywhere in Mexico?